Best Websites to Get Royalty Free Stock Photos From!

 This would be an issue you would need to take up with the photographer or copyright owner if it isn’t lined out in the license.
 The majority are available for commercial use.
 That’s the beauty of them!
 However, some “Rights Managed” licenses will be more specific on how their photos can be used.

-They are ideal for using in things such as web design, in blog post content, leaflets to promote your business, video stills and even as avatars.
+They are ideal for using in things like web design, in blog post content, leaflets to promote your business, video stills and even as avatars.
 Be careful if you want to alter files to suit you.
-Sometimes you aren’t allow to.
+Sometimes you aren’t allowed to, always be sure.